Uberspace/lab/source/guide_uu-notify.rst

 Gotify Server
 -------------

-You have installed and configured your gotify server, :lab:`as described in the respective guide <guide_gotify>`.
+You have installed and configured your Gotify server, :lab:`as described in the respective guide <guide_gotify>`.

 Limitations
 ===========